Get inspired and ready to lead Maker projects in any K-12 classroom, for any academic content area

 Registration and Payment

-The cost for the series of workshops is $950 per person and includes all materials and supplies for projects.
-In-Person only: Coffee and snacks are provided.
+The cost for the series of workshops is $1250 per person and includes all materials and supplies for projects.
+Coffee and snacks are provided.
 We take a short break for lunch, and recommend you bring your own.
 Lunches are also available nearby at several campus cafes.
 Participants should bring their own laptops and will have access to WiFi.

-The program is being offered in-person and online simultaneously.
-Attendance for the workshops is limited to 20 in-person participants and 20 remote participants.
-Registration is processed on a first-come, first-served basis, and is guaranteed once final payment is received.
+Applications are reviewed on a first-come, first-served basis, and participation is guaranteed once final payment is received.
 Payment can be made online by credit card when registering for the workshops.
 Alternatively, payment can be made by purchase order, check, or money order made out to the Massachusetts Institute of Technology.
 Credit card payments are received immediately while checks and purchase orders can take up to ten days.
 Instructions for paying by purchase order, check, or money order are indicated in the online registration.

 Payment must be received in full 5 days before the workshop otherwise the spot may be forfeited to another participant or school on the waitlist.